sentenz/convention/about/software-testing.md

 Types of Performance testing:

-- `Load testing` is a type of performance testing conducted to evaluate the behavior of a system at an increasing workload.
+- `Load testing`
+  > Type of performance testing conducted to evaluate the behavior of a system at an increasing workload.

-- `Stress testing` is a type of performance testing conducted to evaluate the behavior of a system at or beyond the limits of its anticipated workload.
+- `Stress testing`
+  > Type of performance testing conducted to evaluate the behavior of a system at or beyond the limits of its anticipated workload.

-- `Endurance testing` is a type of performance testing conducted to evaluate the behavior of a system when a significant workload is given continuously.
+- `Endurance testing`
+  > Type of performance testing conducted to evaluate the behavior of a system when a significant workload is given continuously.

-- `Spike testing` is a type of performance testing conducted to evaluate the behavior of a system when the load is suddenly and substantially increased.
+- `Spike testing`
+  > Type of performance testing conducted to evaluate the behavior of a system when the load is suddenly and substantially increased.

 ### Security Testing